Requirements for approved training and equipment

 - 15 metres to drinking water wells.

-However, you must maintain 30 metres safety distance if you fill up and clean the sprayer in the field, i.e., on arable land or another grassed area, as this is not considered to be a safe location.
+However, you must maintain 30 metres safety distance if you fill up and clean the sprayer in the field, i.e., on arable land or a grassed area, as this is not considered to be a safe location.

 You must never fill up or clean a sprayer on permeable spaces, for example, a gravel courtyard or a hard-made surface draining to surrounding land.